|

 drunk." — Jackson Beck, the man who regularly introduced

-Superman to radio fans, as told to Newsweek, via
+Superman to radio fans, as told to Newsweek

 "Remember, Art is not just another man's name." — John

-Macey, according to "Critics can't even make music by rubbing their back legs together." — Mel Brooks, submitted by Stuart Tarbuck "Anyone who thinks sunshine is happiness has never danced in the rain." — Unknown
+Macey "Critics can't even make music by rubbing their back legs together." — Mel Brooks, contributed by Stuart Tarbuck "Anyone who thinks sunshine is happiness has never danced in the rain." — Unknown

 "We do not stop playing because we grow old; we grow old because we stop playing." — unknown